↓

 Karen Carpenter died with a broken heart inside

 As I write this, today’s date is February 4, 2022.
 So, that means it has been exactly 39 years since Karen Carpenter died.
 And that might not mean anything to younger readers and listeners.
-But she was considered one of … Read the rest
+But she was considered one of … The rest of the story…

 Posted in music history | Tagged music history, pop music